 ARF is helping bring reduced cost spay/neuter opportunities to Bartlesville.
 In 2016 ARF and WCSPCA began working together to provide spay/neuter clinics to those in the community in need.
 Call ARF 918-766-0991 to find out when the next available clinic is scheduled!

-ARF's new location is 399519 US Hwy 60 east of Bartlesville.
-We are located 1/2 mile east of Bison Rd on the south side of Hwy 60 - the first driveway on the south just after the highway changes to two lanes, which is adjacent to ARF Park (you can't miss 5 acres of fence!).
+ARF's rescue/adoption facility is located at 399519 US Hwy 60 east of Bartlesville.
+We are located 2 1/2 miles east of Hwy 75 (1/2 mile east of Bison Rd) on the south side of Hwy 60 - the first driveway on the south just after the highway changes to two lanes, which is adjacent to ARF Park (you can't miss 5 acres of fence!).

 We are open Monday through Saturdays from 1:00pm - 4:00pm, or by appointment if someone would like to meet an animal considering adoption.
 We encourage you to stop by for a visit, learn about what we do and how you might be able to help us help those that are in need of our help.
 Volunteers are welcome!
 We have a volunteer application available!